Zonmgin-Zhang/Performance-Analysis-of-Baidu-PCS-and-Alibaba-Cloud-Storage-Platforms/README.md

  Go to the link above (https://openapi.baidu.com/oauth/2.0/authorize?client_id=q8WE4EpCsau1oS0MplgMKNBn&response_type=code&redirect_uri=oob&scope=basic+netdisk), and log in your account.

-3. Test uploading and downloading by running the following command:
+3. Test uploading and downloading by running the following command, and you can customer different data size for testing:
 <img width="350" alt="image" src="https://user-images.githubusercontent.com/85326183/235118725-71703e7d-d9c6-4d7a-8992-5dcdbd6b32e1.png">
  Then, you can see the results of the duration time in the terminal, which are similar to those below:
  <img width="420" alt="image" src="https://user-images.githubusercontent.com/85326183/235118892-61fce0d7-fac0-45e9-85fc-91010abced7c.png">